CodInst/Money-Q/README.md

 ## Testing JavaScript with Js Hint:

-No error found, It contains only warnings
+No error found, It contains only warnings.
-All semi-colon checked
+All semi-colons checked.

+(Main Image)

 ## Testing JavaScript with Chrome Console: